Stories That Serve People and Causes That Matter.

 Faith & Values.

-My work is shaped by the belief that every person carries inherent God-given worth and everyone has a story to tell.
+My work is guided by the belief that every person has inherent God-given worth and a story to tell.

-I partner with faith-based and humanitarian organizations who value humility, compassion, and respect for human dignity.
+I partner with faith-based and humanitarian organizations that value humility, compassion, and respect for human dignity.

 Experience & Past Work.